turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 Shallow renders our component's HTML, if our component has child components then it will only render stubs for the child components.
 It will not render the child components HTML.
 Because shallow does not render the child components it is much faster and should be used by default.

 * [mount](https://github.com/airbnb/enzyme/blob/master/docs/api/mount.md)
 Mount renders our component's HTML, if our component has child components then it will render the child components HTML.
-It also gives us triggers some of the child components life cycle methods.
+It also gives us triggers some of the components life cycle methods.

-For a more detailed look at the differences, check out [this breakdown](https://gist.github.com/fokusferit/e4558d384e4e9cab95d04e5f35d4f913)

 Let's look at what happens when we use shallow or mount.
 Consider the following components...